DProBoy/Castor3D/pages/build.md

   - HaarmPieterDuikerToneMapping: Depend on Castor3D.
   - HejlBurgessDawsonToneMapping: Depend on Castor3D.
   - ReinhardToneMapping: Depend on Castor3D.
+  - Uncharted2ToneMapping: Depend on Castor3D.

 **Test projects**

 - CastorTest: Base library for testing, depends on CastorUtils.
 - CastorUtilsTest: Allows you to run unit and performance tests for CastorUtils, depends on CastorUtils and CastorTest.
-- TestRenderSystem: A dummy render system plugin, used to run tests on Castor3D without any renderer, depends on Castor3D.
+- TestRenderSystem: A dummy render system plugin, used to run tests on Castor3D without any renderer, depends on Castor3D and RendererLib's TestRenderer.
 - Castor3DTest: Allows you to run unit tests for Castor3D, depends on Castor3D and CastorTest.
-- GlRenderSystemTest: Allows you to run unit tests for GlRenderSystem, depends on Castor3D, GlRenderSystem and CastorTest.

 **Other**

-- ImgConverter : Allows you to convert any image file type to XPM or ICO, depends on wxWidgets.
+- CastorMeshConverter: Depends on Castor3D and wxWidgets.
+- CastorMeshUpgrader: Depends on Castor3D and wxWidgets.
+- ImgConverter: Depends on wxWidgets.

 Documentation for CastorUtils and Castor3D can be generated using Doxygen.